- Gyeongju National Research Institute of Cultural Heritage

 Diverse CT images of fabrics from a bronze bowl, Mireuksa Temple Site

-Treasure No. 326, Jade Furnace, Hyenchungsa Temple
+Treasure, Jade Furnace, Hyenchungsa Temple

 Multiangle Filimg of the Jade Furnace, Hyeonchungsa Temple